tflo/Auto-Quest-Tracker-MkIII/readme.md

 # Auto Quest Tracker Mk III

-Auto Quest Tracker Mk III is the continuation of a [continuation](https://github.com/gamer-angel05/AutoQuestTracker) (last version: Jan 2021) of the [original Auto Quest Tracker](https://www.curseforge.com/wow/addons/auto-quest-tracker) addon (last version: Jan 2018).
+Auto Quest Tracker Mk III started out as the continuation of a [continuation](https://github.com/gamer-angel05/AutoQuestTracker) (last version: Jan 2021) of the [original Auto Quest Tracker](https://www.curseforge.com/wow/addons/auto-quest-tracker) addon (last version: Jan 2018).

+But in the meantime, and especially since version 4, it would be an understatement to call AQT Mk III a "continuation" of the original.
+It has gained so many new features and improvements, and not even the core function has remained unchanged.

 _If you're not familiar with the original Auto Quest Tracker:_